 There were effective leadership arrangements in place in this designated centre with clear lines of authority and accountability.
-The person in charge worked full-time and was based in the centre.
-They were supported by a programme manager who in turn reported to a Director of Care.
-They also held monthly meetings which reviewed the quality of care in the centre.
+The centre was managed by a full-time, suitably qualified and experienced person in charge who shared their role with one other designated centre.
+The person in charge was supported by a deputy person in charge and shift lead manager who facilitated the inspection.